llm-bible/llm-bible.github.io/_publications/golchin2024memorization.markdown

 bibkey: golchin2024memorization
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2408.11546"}
-tags: ['Prompting', 'In-Context Learning', 'Training Techniques', 'Few-Shot']
+tags: ['Few-Shot', 'Training Techniques', 'Prompting', 'In-Context Learning']
 ---
 In-context learning (ICL) has proven to be an effective strategy for improving the performance of large language models (LLMs) with no additional